jadecobra/python_tdd_exercises/DICTIONARIES.md

         a_dictionary.setdefault('another_key')
         self.assertEqual(a_dictionary, {'bippity': 'boppity'})
     ```
-    the terminal updates to show that `a_dictionary` has changed.
+    the terminal updates to show that `a_dictionary` has changed, by giving us an [AssertionError](./ASSERTION_ERROR.md).
 It has a new key which was not there before
 - update the test to make it pass
     ```python
     def test_set_default_for_a_given_key(self):